 The following points were discussed:

 - Mr. Georg Mayer (Huawei), Mr. Jerediah Fevold (Nokia) and Mr. Erik Guttman (Samsung) commented that playground/trial should be setup with enough details and instructions for delegates (including the ones that are not involved in this study) to be able to reproduce the results.
-Mr. Jerediah Fevold (Nokia) added that the idea of trailling for a real meeting is a good suggestion.
+Mr. Jerediah Fevold (Nokia) added that the idea of trialling for a real meeting is a good suggestion.

 - Mr. Jerediah Fevold (Nokia), Mr. Guillaume Sebire (MediaTek) and Mr. Stefan Doehla (Fraunhofer) indicated that findings for MS Word from the study can be applied regardless of the solution taken as the conclusion.
 These should go to PCG and be provided as recommendations.